-As parents and caregivers, we want to do all that we can to protect our children from the negative effects that vaping can have on a young person's developing brain.
+In caring for our country's youth, we want to do all that we can to reduce the negative effects of vaping on adolescents' brains and bodies.
 Whether a child has not yet tried vaping, has already begun to vape or vapes regularly, this guide can help you.
 We break down what vaping is, why it appeals to youth, what the health risks are and what you can do to protect young people from its harms.